-Rescuing Resume Bullets from Mediocrity
+Rescuing Résumé Bullets from Mediocrity

 Optimizing Point-Form Content

-The resume is mainly constructed of point-form writing, a list of bullets with each one ideally making one point.
+The résumé is mainly constructed of point-form writing, a list of bullets with each one ideally making one point.
 As writers, we must balance the need for succinct messages with the need for context.
 For this reason, I have found that a 2-line bullet is ideal.

-Here’s a bullet common in self-written resumes:
+Here’s a bullet that’s often found in self-written résumés:

 - Excellent communication skills in both English and French.

-This bullet is typical of a job posting bullet; it is not, however, an effective choice for your client’s resume bullet.
+This bullet is typical of a job posting bullet; it is not, however, an effective choice for your client’s résumé bullet.
 This is because it is missing the context that would personalize it to the job seeker’s own experience, demonstrating how, how well, or to what effect/result this job seeker has leveraged these “excellent” skills.

 Here are a few potential rewrites that illustrate how much more effective a bullet can be when context is incorporated.

-N.B.
-These bullets offer different ideas as steered by each client’s unique context.
+Note that these bullets offer different ideas as steered by each client’s unique context.

 - Support insurance agents with complex information delivered in excellent English and French; articulate, friendly, and effective in responding to 20+ telephone inquiries daily.